-Master's degree required - Personal Statement Applicants must write a personal statement, not to exceed 1,000 words.
-The statement must include the following: - Reasons for pursuing the doctoral program; - Career goals and how the Executive Educational Leadership doctoral program will help in meeting the established goals; and - Experiences that relate the student's aptitude for the doctoral program. - Resume & Service Record Applicants must provide a current resume and service record.
+- \Master's degree required - Personal Statement Applicants must write a personal statement, not to exceed 1,000 words.
+The statement must include the following: - Reasons for pursuing the doctoral program: - O Career goals and how the Executive Educational Leadership doctoral program will help in meeting the established goals; and - o Experiences that relate the student's aptitude for the doctoral program. - Resume & Service Record Applicants must provide a current resume and service record.
 Applicants must have completed at least three (3) full-time professional years at an accredited school, university, or agency. - References Applicants must provide reference information on their application for the following: - Two (2) administrators from the school district or agency at a current place of employment (references from university administrators from former places of employment may be accepted.
 Include an explanation.). - One (1) current or former graduate professor (references from alternate administrators may be accepted.
-Include an explanation.). - Copy of Principal Certification issued by State Board of Educator Certification - Other items, including an admission interview, may be requested.
-12-hour Certificate Programs:
+Include an explanation.). - Copy of Principal Certification issued by State Board of Educator Certification - Interview An admission interview is required. - Other items may be requested.